-If you are a transfer student, keep in mind that loans do not transfer between schools and that you will need to add MMCC's school code [ MMCC's School Code: 006768 ] to your FAFSA form.
+If you are a transfer student, keep in mind that your financial aid does not transfer between schools and that you will need to add MMCC's school code [ MMCC's School Code: 006768 ] to your FAFSA form.
 You can view a walk-through of this process at https://fafsa.ed.gov/help/fotwfaq63.htm.

 Questions about Financial Aid?
 Call us at 989.386.6664